Shopping for a life insurance policy is a big decision, and deserves plenty of consideration.

 This may be the toughest of the big questions.
 No one knows when he or she is going to die, of course, and that is a good reason to at least consider a permanent policy.
 While many people only think about life insurance to replace lost salary if they die during their working years, coverage during retirement can be critical for your surviving family.

 Life expectancy and retirement aside, if you’re purchasing a life insurance policy to protect a specific interest — such as a business loan or mortgage — you may also need to think about the potential duration of that need when considering your options.
+(Related: 4 times when term insurance may be the solution)

 5. How long do I want to pay premiums?